chorman0773/lcs-governance-and-membership/drafts/LCSD5.md

 If an amendment to the Code of Conduct leaves any publication that already exists in violation of any of its rules, it may be removed by the LCS Leads, or, in the case of a Draft Publication or Special Publication, the Working Committee in charge of the publication.
 Otherwise, it shall not be required to adhere to the rules which did not exist when it was published, except that a Draft Publication or a Special Publication shall adhere to such rules when it is revised after the rule takes effect.

+The LCS Leads, after consulting the Code of Conduct Working Committee, and any other relevant Working Committees, may authorize a revision to a Primary Publication that is in violation of the current Code of Conduct, if the LCS Leads are satisfied, following the consultation, that the potential harm arising from the violation exceeds the impacts of the revision on correctness of users of the publication, or the understanding of the publication.

 ## §4 Code of Conduct

 ### §4.1 Application of the Code of Conduct

 The Code of Conduct shall apply to:

 * All communications monitored or managed by the project, including all communications to any Working Committee,
 * Any submission made to apply for a Draft or Publication Number,
 * Any publication of any kind (Primary, Draft, or Special),
 * Any public communication by any member of any Working Committee or any Lead,
 * Any private communication made by or to any member of a Working Committee or by a Lead, in any context related to the LCS Project, or LC as a whole,
 * Any decision made by any Working Committee, whether or not it is made publically or privately, and
-* Any other context that impacts public confidence in the LCS Project or LC as a whole, or that enforcing group believes prevents or would prevent the involved parties from constructively participating in the LCS Project.
+* Any other context, brought to the attention of the enforcing group, that impacts public confidence in the LCS Project or LC as a whole, or that enforcing group believes prevents or would prevent the involved parties from constructively participating in the LCS Project.

 ### §4.2 Principles of the Code of Conduct